Paradoxdotexe/vade-mecum/src/pages/docs/vade_mecum.md

 | **Stalemate** | The party fails to surprise the enemy and begin combat as usual.              |
 | **Failure**   | The party prematurely alerts the enemy, giving the enemy a turn for movement. |

 > **Example:** A party attempts to surprise a group of soldiers on patrol.
-The soldiers are led by a Guard with Enemy Bonus 2.
-> The characters each roll a Stealth check with -2 disadvantage and succeed as a group.
+> The characters each roll a Stealth check and succeed as a group.
 > The party surprises the enemies and stun them for one turn.

 ### Looting

 After completing a bout of combat, characters have the ability to search for spoils of their labor by making an Investigation check against an unlooted enemy.
-On a success, they either find an amount of currency equal to `(Enemy Level + Luck) x D6` or recover an item (at the GM's discretion).
+On a success, they either find an amount of currency equal to `(Combatant Level + Luck) x D6` or recover an item (at the GM's discretion).

 > **Example:** A character with Luck 1 rolls an Investigation check to loot a Level 6 enemy.
 They succeed on the roll and find 7D6 Currency Units.